kuk-84/GENERIC-TEXT-TO-SQL/README.md

 The ultimate aim of this approach is to enhance the model's comprehension of the underlying data, thereby improving its accuracy in generating
 SQL queries that precisely capture the user's intent.
 We leverage semantic ability to match information of the table cells ,table header and question string to construct external vector emebeddings for BERT to directly take insights from and improve WHERE value prediction accuracy.
+Built on the foundations of SQLOva and Execution guided beam encoding.

 # ![image](https://github.com/kuk-84/GENERIC-TEXT-TO-SQL/assets/89506759/05059014-3230-45fc-a0ba-8e3e16a4da6a)"
 # ![image](https://github.com/kuk-84/GENERIC-TEXT-TO-SQL/assets/89506759/4f32c3a4-fe64-4151-958f-76b9beeaf6e3)